Internet-of-People/iop-message-protocol/TESTS.md

 The test sends an incomplete message body to the node and waits.
 This should be detected as an inactive connection by the node after a while.

 ###### Step 1:

-The test connects to the primary port and sends binary data:
+The test connects to the primary port of the node and creates the following *PingRequest*:

-`0D 04 00 00 00 FF`

-then it waits 500 seconds.
+  * `Message.id := 1`
+  * `SingleRequest.version := [1,0,0]`
+  * `PingRequest.payload = "test"`

+but it only sends first 6 bytes of this message to the node and then it waits 500 seconds.
+Then it attempts to send the rest of the message.

 ##### Acceptance Criteria

 ###### Step 1:

-Node disconnects the test before the wait finishes.
+Node disconnects the test and this prevents the test to send the second part of the message.